 - 1. What are the different products of fermentation?

 - a.
 Acid

 - b.
 Alcohol

 - c.
 Gases

-- 2. Which of the following bacteria is not used for fermentation? - a.
-Lactobacillus - b.
-Leuconostoc - c.
-Escherichia - d.
-Enterococcus - 3.
-Which of the following is the correct sequence of steps for setting curd? - a.
-Cold milk + curd \rightarrow incubation \rightarrow curd formation - b.
-Warm milk + curd \rightarrow incubation \rightarrow curd formation - c.
-Warm milk + curd \rightarrow refrigeration \rightarrow curd formation - d.
-Cold milk+ curd \rightarrow refrigeration \rightarrow curd formation - 4.
-Why warm milk is used for curd preparation? - a.
-Warm milk helps the growth of bacteria - b.
-Hot milk may kill bacteria - c.
-Very cold milk may render bacteria inactive a.
-Bioprocess technology

 - d.
-All the reasons given above are true - 5.
-Microbial fermentation is an example of
+All of the above

+- 2. Which of the following bacteria is not used for fermentation?

+- a.
+Lactobacillus

 - b.
+Leuconostoc

+- c.
+Escherichia

+- d.
+Enterococcus

+- 3. Which of the following is the correct sequence of steps for setting curd?

+- a.
+Cold milk + curd \rightarrow incubation \rightarrow curd formation

+- b.
+Warm milk + curd \rightarrow incubation \rightarrow curd formation

+- c.
+Warm milk + curd \rightarrow refrigeration \rightarrow curd formation

+- d.
+Cold milk+ curd \rightarrow refrigeration \rightarrow curd formation

+- 4. Why is warm milk used for curd preparation?

+- a.
+Warm milk helps the growth of bacteria

+- b.
+Hot milk may kill bacteria

+- c.
+Very cold milk may render bacteria inactive

+- d.
+All the reasons given above are true

+- 5. Microbial fermentation is an example of

+- a.
+Bioprocess technology

+- b.
 Cell culture

 - c.
 Recombinant DNA technology

 - d.
 All of the above

 - 6. Bioprocess technology is the use of

 - a.
 Unicellular microorganisms

 - b.
 Enzymes

 - c.
 Yeast

+- d.
+All of the above

 - 7. Which of the following are products of bioprocess technology?

 - a.
 Bread, pickle

 - b.
 Wine, beer

 - c.
 Human insulin, hepatitis B vaccine

+- d.
+All of the above

-8. What is cell culture technology?
+- 8. What is cell culture technology?

-a.
+- a.
 Growing cells outside living organisms

 - b.
 Growing unicellular microbes in a medium

 - c.
 Creating genetically modified microbes

 - d.
 Creating genetically identical sheep

 - 9. What is cloning?

 - a.
 Generating identical molecules

 - b.
 Generating identical cells

 - c.
 Generating identical plants and animals.

+- d.
+All of the above

-- 10.SNCT involves
+- 10. SNCT involves

 - a.
 Transfer of somatic nucleus to an enucleated zygote

 - b.
 Transfer of sperm nucleus to an enucleated zygote

 - c.
 Transfer of somatic nucleus to an enucleated ovum

-- a.h d.
+- d.
 Transfer of sperm nucleus to an enucleated ovum

-- 12. RDT involves
+- 11. RDT involves

 - a.
 Manipulation of DNA

 - b.
 Recombining DNA from different sources

 - c.
 Modification of plants and animals

+- d.
+All of the above

-- 13. What is protein engineering?
+- 12. What is protein engineering?

 - a.
 Improvement of proteins

 - b.
 Changing proteins

 - c.
 Modification of proteins using RDT

 - d.
 None of the above

-14. Which of the following mammalian cells are used to produce inactivated polio virus?
+- 13. Which of the following mammalian cells are used to produce inactivated polio virus?

 - a.
 Chinese hamster ovary cells

 - b.
 Baby hamster kidney cells

 - c.
 Human lung fibroblasts

-d.
+- d.
 Monkey kidney epithelial cell

-- 15. What can be done to improve crop yields?
+- 14. What can be done to improve crop yields?

 - a.
 Disease resistance

 - b.
 Pest resistance

 - c.
 Abiotic stress resistance

 - d.
 All of the above